nashthecoder/disf/README.md

-# Dance Into Space Website Redesign.
+# Dance Into Space Foundation Website redesign built with Bootstrap.

 ## [Current website](https://danceintospace.org/)

-## Dance Into Space Foundation Website built with Bootstrap.

 ### The goal of the redesign:
  - create an easy to view gallery section for video and photos.